 An unlicensed online payday or title lender may charge extremely high fees and interest rates.

-Payday loans are also known as a “cash advance” or “check loan” because the loan is typically paid off at the next payday.
+Payday loans are also known as a cash advance or check loan because the loan is typically paid off at the next payday.
+Oregon requires payday loans to be for at least 31 days.
 The legal limits on payday loans include:

 Here is the most you should pay for a payday or title loan.